KTH-Library/ktheme/README.md

 ![](man/figures/README-unnamed-chunk-4-3.png)<!-- -->

-# Usage
+# Usage example

-Here are usage examples showing plots made using the different KTH color palettes and the Open Sans font.
+Here are usage examples showing (gg)plots made using the different KTH colour palettes with the Figtree font.

 A plain vanilla scatter plot: